 Between commerce and slow tourism

-Appearing in France in the 70s, river tourism fits in perfectly with “slow tourism” and naturally combines with other nature activities.
-It has to be said that France is Europe’s leading navigable network, with 8500 km of waterways, so it seemed only natural that the Belle du Pas-de-Calais, Aire-sur-la-Lys, should be part of it.
+First introduced in France in the 70s, river tourism fits in perfectly with “slow tourism” and naturally combines with other nature activities.
+France is Europe’s leading navigable waterway network, with 8500 km of water ways, so it seemed only natural that the Belle du Pas-de-Calais, Aire-sur-la-Lys, should be one of them.

-Moreover, between river tourism and Aire, there’s a long history that has enabled the economic development of the Airoise town.
-Indeed, thanks to its geographical location, the bassin des 4 faces is Aire’s river crossroads between the Canal de Neuffossé (towards Saint-Omer, the port of Arques), the Canal d’Aire (towards Béthune, La Bassée and the Deûle), the canalized and navigable Lys, (towards Haverskerque, Armentières and Deûlémont) and the Lys intra-muros, a watercourse rising in Lisbourg (62).
+What’s more, there’s a long history between the river and Aire, one that has contributed to the city’s economic development.
+Indeed, thanks to its geographical location, the bassin des 4 faces is Aire’s river crossroads between the Canal de Neuffossé (towards Saint-Omer, the port of Arques), the Canal d’Aire (towards Béthune, La Bassée and towards the Deûle), the canalized and navigable Lys (towards Haverskerque, Armentières and Deûlémont) and the Lys intra-muros, a watercourse rising in Lisbourg (62).

-In the past, it enabled trading boats to turn around and sail in the desired direction.
-Appearing as early as the 1745 relief plan, the basin was a commercial crossroads that made Aire-sur-la-Lys a drapery town of great importance in the area.
+In the past, it enabled merchant ships to turn around and sail in the desired direction.
+Already shown on the 1745 relief plan, the basin was a commercial crossroads that made Aire-sur-la-Lys a major cloth-producing town in the area.